 Back to the future: Redefining ‘quality’ in a post-Covid care sector

 Replacing ageing stock with new ‘fit for purpose’ homes is a key challenge for the elderly care sector and one that pre-dates the Covid-19 pandemic.
 Rising land prices, the cost of construction and prohibitive planning policies have all contributed to an environment where not enough new homes are built and older stock stubbornly holds on to its market position – despite a lack of suitable room sizes and amenities.

 As we enter the ‘new normal’, the care sector is once again under scrutiny but it also has an opportunity to change the way it is perceived – and funded – by making a strong case for what ‘best in class’ looks like.
-To help define these terms, and to debate how the market can drive innovation and investment, HealthInvestor UK is partnering with Clydesdale & Yorkshire Bank to bring together this panel of market experts on Tuesday 14 July at 16:15 BST.
+To help define these terms, and to debate how the market can drive innovation and investment, HealthInvestor UK is partnered with Clydesdale & Yorkshire Bank to bring together this panel of market experts.

 On Target: Kenneth MacKenzie discusses how Covid-19 has impacted social care real estate investment…

 HealthInvestor UK’s Covid-19 Webinar Series continued with an interview with the chief executive of Target Healthcare REIT, Kenneth MacKenzie.

 Target Healthcare REIT is one of the most established investment vehicles active in the care sector, with over 70 residential care properties operated in partnership with 27 different operators across the UK.